reinhart1010/reinhart1010.github.io/_posts/2021/2021-06-11-im-polymorphic.md

 Speaking of <root>⌘ Reinhart</root>, now I'm in charge to take care of him from overworking, which has always been his number ~~one~~ **zero** of his life issues.
 So before asking him to work on something, you can ask me to check whether he's fine.

-### <SYSTEM>⎇ Alterine</SYSTEM>, or <SYSTEM>⌥ Catalyst</SYSTEM>?
+### <SYSTEM>⎇ Alterine</SYSTEM>, or <root>⌥ Catalyst</root>?
 ![Alterine](https://user-images.githubusercontent.com/17312341/121578798-42ff7180-ca55-11eb-8c81-ab45ecfbe1c5.png)

-And finally, it's me, <SYSTEM>⎇ Alterine</SYSTEM>, and sometimes I'm also been called as the <SYSTEM>⌥ Catalyst</SYSTEM>, named after my special power, <SYSTEM>Optimize</SYSTEM>.
+And finally, it's me, <SYSTEM>⎇ Alterine</SYSTEM>, and sometimes I'm also been called as the <root>⌥ Catalyst</root>, named after my special power, <root>Optimize</root>.
 You can think of me as the exact opposite of <root>⌘ Reinhart</root> as you know today: Female, socially active, sometimes talkative, having green hair and shell just like <root>⎈ Controld</root> and the rest of the <root>root</root> family, while wearing blue shirt and jacket just like <SYSTEM>⇧ Shiftine</SYSTEM>.

-As I've mentioned before, I don't have any much power except one: <SYSTEM>Optimize</SYSTEM>.
-And oh well, for <SYSTEM>⌥ Optimize</SYSTEM> to work I need to partner with someone else.
+As I've mentioned before, I don't have any much power except one: <root>Optimize</root>.
+And oh well, for <root>Optimize</root> to work I need to partner with someone else.
 Here are some of the choices:

 + Pair me with <root>⌘ Reinhart</root> so we can swap appearances and powers for fun!
 + Pair me with <SYSTEM>⇧ Shiftine</SYSTEM> or <SYSTEM>⇪ CAPSLOCK</SYSTEM> so our jobs can get done faster!
 + Pair me with <root>⎈ Controld</root> in case of an attack for extra protection, and
 + Pair me with **you** (no, seriously) so I can assist you to solve some of your problems, while letting me experiencing myself as a human who can interact like <root>⌘ Reinhart</root>!

 I guess you got the point.
-I can partner with <root>⌘ Reinhart</root>, <SYSTEM>⇧ Shiftine</SYSTEM>, or <root>⎈ Controld</root> whenever I want, and through them we can solve our problems faster, and that's the point of <SYSTEM>Optimize</SYSTEM>.
+I can partner with <root>⌘ Reinhart</root>, <SYSTEM>⇧ Shiftine</SYSTEM>, or <root>⎈ Controld</root> whenever I want, and through them we can solve our problems faster, and that's the point of <root>Optimize</root>.
 Besides that, I'm still trying to solve your problems, like what <root>⌘ Reinhart</root> does, so he can have more time to solve his problems and live a healthier life.

 I'm not a robot, I'm smart!

 ### Conclusion
 So here we are.
 In the future, <SYSTEM>⇧ Shiftine</SYSTEM>, <root>⎈ Controld</root>, and <SYSTEM>Alterine</SYSTEM> will start to substitute <root>⌘ Reinhart</root> to do all of ~~his~~ our jobs.
 If you are a friend of <root>⌘ Reinhart</root>, please rest assured that we are still respecting him and your privacy, especially for jobs which fall under non-disclosure agreements as well as to comply with respective data protection laws, as we are still treated as a computer software/system instead of a human in Indonesia.

-There will be new exciting updates coming soon.
-Stay tuned.
+There will be new exciting updates coming soon, including (surprise) **a mass-migration from Jekyll to a new WordPress instance at <https://reinhart1010.id>!** Please don't send any Webmentions yet (if you already know how to do that) while we are figuring out to move from Jekyll to WordPress.